Vizemo/4143-PLC-VicMar/Assignments/P01/README.md

 ### Instructions

-- This program does not require any non standard libraries
+- This program requres the "fmt" and "rsc.io" libraries

 ### Example Command

 - None for now.
+Can run a test case in the mascot_test.go file